-The FIPC has certainly gained some traction in the debate and continuous to make significant progress by wading through the detail and deciding which amendments are important to keep and which ones can be compromised upon.
+The FIPC has certainly gained some traction in the debate and continues to make significant progress by wading through the detail and deciding which amendments are important to keep and which ones can be compromised upon.
 The arguments that the majority of creators have low leverage vis à vis very powerful contractors and that there are no consistent mechanisms in place to remunerate them when their works and performances are used by digital service providers are starting to sink in.
 The renewed growth of the industry coupled with the decline of radio, support the need for FIPC’s demands.
 But things are still far from certain.

 The Presidency compromise proposal has moved things forward in an interesting way: although there’s no talk about fair remuneration in Chapter 3, the definition of online use of works as communication to the public (and not making available) in Recitals 38 (Option A) and Art.13 (Option B, more clearly) might allow performers to claim equitable remuneration in the majority of European jurisdictions.
 However, the FIPC published a letter on the past 7th September concerned about the viability of this measure, considering that no specific reference to performers has been made and it continues to be unclear whether and how internet service providers would remunerate this large population.